kylegl/vite-vue-trpc-prisma-express/README.md

 # vite-vue-trpc-prisma-express

 TRPC does not have a package for vue.
-This template is my attempt at starting one with similar functionality.
+This template is my attempt at starting one with similar functionality to TRPCs React package.

 This repo utilizes: